Bamboo textile

 Bamboo textile is any cloth, yarn or clothing made from bamboo fibres.
-While historically used only for structural elements, such as bustles and the ribs of corsets, in recent years different technologies have been developed that allow bamboo fibre to be used for a wide range of textile and fashion applications.
+While bamboo was historically used only for structural elements, such as bustles and the ribs of corsets, in recent years various technologies have been developed that allow bamboo fibre to be used for a wide range of textile and fashion applications.

-Examples include clothing such as shirt tops, pants, socks for adults and children as well as bedding such as sheets and pillow covers.
-Bamboo yarn can also be blended with other textile fibres such as hemp or spandex.
+Examples include clothing such as shirt tops, pants, and socks for adults and children, as well as bedding such as sheets and pillow covers.
+Bamboo yarn can also be blended with other textile fibres, such as hemp or spandex.
 Bamboo is an alternative to plastic that is renewable and can be replenished at a fast rate.

-Modern clothing labeled as being made from bamboo is usually viscose rayon, a fiber made by dissolving the cellulose in the bamboo, and then extruding it to form fibres.
+Modern clothing labeled as being made from bamboo is usually viscose rayon, a fiber made by dissolving the cellulose in the bamboo, and then extruding it to form fibers.
 This process removes the natural characteristics of bamboo fibre, rendering it identical to rayon from other cellulose sources.

-Different forms of bamboo-derived fiber
+Types

 Bamboo fibres are all cellulose fibre extracted or fabricated from natural bamboo, but they vary widely.

 Textiles labelled as being made from bamboo are usually not made by mechanical crushing and retting.
 They are generally synthetic rayon made from cellulose extracted from bamboo.
-Bamboo is used whole and in strips; these strips may be considered stiff fibers.
+Bamboo is also used whole and in strips; these strips may be considered stiff fibers.